-The attention of the Investors is drawn to the fact that the Company has several Classes of Shares which distinguish themselves by, inter alia, their reference currency as well as currency hedging, inflation hedging or duration hedging at Class of Shares level.
-Investors are therefore exposed to the risk that the Net Asset Value of a Class of Shares can move unfavorably vis-à-vis another Class of Shares as a result of hedging transactions performed at the level of the hedged Class of Shares.
+The attention of the investors is drawn to the fact that the Company has several Classes of Shares which distinguish themselves by, inter alia, their reference currency as well as currency hedging or inflation hedging at Class of Shares level.
+Investors are therefore exposed to the risk that the Net Asset Value of a Class of Shares can move unfavourably vis-à-vis another Class of Shares as a result of hedging transactions performed at the level of the hedged Class of Shares.